krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 The next step is to find the entry corresponding to the virtual address `X`.
-In order to do that processor will look at a few significant high bits in the value `X` and use them as an indiex in the table.
+In order to do that processor will look at a few significant high bits in the value `X` and use them as an index in the table.

 To cover the whole 1024 entries you need 10 bits and in our case processor will look at bits `X[51:42]` to decide which entry from the table it needs.
 For the